simucoin/simucoin/doc/build-osx.md

 Creating a release build
 ------------------------

-A simugamesd binary is not included in the SimuGames-Qt.app bundle.
-You can ignore this section if you are building `simugamesd` for your own use.
+A simucoind binary is not included in the SimuCoin-Qt.app bundle.
+You can ignore this section if you are building `simucoind` for your own use.

 If you are building `litecond` for others, your build machine should be set up as follows for maximum compatibility: